faanross/faanross.github.io/content/posts/course01.md

 description: "In this beginner-friendly practical course we'll learn how to threat hunt standard DLL-injected C2 implants.
 We'll set up our own virtual environment, perform the attack, perform our threat hunting analysis, as well as write a report on our findings."
 tags: [threat_hunting, C2, dll_injection_attacks]
 author: "faan|ross"
-draft: true
+draft: false
 ---

 ***

-# Hello friend, so glad you could make it.
+# HELLO FRIEND, SO GLAD YOU COULD MAKE IT.

 {{< figure src="/img/poe.gif" title="" class="custom-figure" >}}